buddhist-uni/buddhist-uni.github.io/_content/monographs/ends-and-means_huxley-a.md

 The product of a bygone era, *Ends and Means* diagnoses modernity without the despair or self-promotion characteristic of later engagements.
 One instead feels the vitality and honesty that animated Huxley's life and continue to inspire readers nearly a century later.

-Sadly, due to the insanity of current copyright law, I cannot provide a direct link to the PDF until 2033, when the work finally enters the public domain.